December 2013 Volgograd bombings: Responsibility

+In 2013, Putin blamed "foreign rivals" for using radical Islam for the attacks.
 On 19 January 2014, a statement and video claiming responsibility for the bombings was posted on the website of Vilayat Dagestan, a subgroup of the Caucasus Emirate.
 The video shows two Russian speaking men, identified as Suleiman and Abdurakhman, preparing explosives and strapping them to their bodies.

 Reactions

 Russia

 The regional governor declared five days of mourning for the victims.
 The Ministry of Internal Affairs ordered general strengthened security at transportation facilities countrywide.
 Secretary of the Russian Security Council Nikolai Patrushev called a special meeting of the National Anti-Terrorism Committee to discuss the terrorist acts and possible countermeasures.
 Volunteers and Cossacks were mobilized to provide additional protection.
 The chief of the Volgograd Oblast's main Interior Ministry department assumed operational command of the Volgograd Interior Ministry Academy's staff and troops deployed in the town of Kalach.

 People laid flowers and lit candles near the building of Volgograd region representatives in Moscow to express their solidarity with the victims.

 A spokesman for the Investigative Committee stated that the explosives used in both explosions were identical and that the attacks were therefore linked.

 Vladimir Putin flew to Volgograd on 1 January 2014, hours after delivering his customary televised New Year’s speech; this had to be re-recorded so that he could mention the Volgograd bombings.
 Shortly after landing in Volgograd he delivered a speech at a meeting with senior regional and federal officials to discuss "what is being done here and all across the country to maintain public security" and said that "the heinousness of the crime committed here in Volgograd needs no additional comments.
 No matter what motivates the criminals, there is no justification for the killing of civilians, especially women and children."
 He vowed that his country would continue to battle terrorists until all are eliminated and that Russian forces would "do their utmost to protect women and children during their operations".
+Additionally, he said that Russian Muslims should be careful from "foreign rivals" who use radical Islam to weaken Russia.
 After the meeting, he laid flowers at the site of the trolleybus attack and visited victims who were being treated in one of the city’s hospitals.

 On 1 January, the Orthodox icon called the Softener of Evil Hearts was flown around Volgograd on a helicopter.
 A prayer service for the victims was held in Kazan Cathedral.